-- When photographing pure, clean water drops falling against a dark background, I regularly get many circular objects that appear to have smiling faces.
+- When photographing pure, clean water drops falling against a dark background, I regularly get many circular objects that appear to have face-like details.
 This “water face effect” is described in detail here.
-See my posts labeled “water face effect” to see 296 photos showing these strange orb faces inside drips and drops of pure, clean water.
+See my posts labeled “water face effect” to see 390+ photos showing these strange orb faces inside drips and drops of pure, clean water.

 - When photographing pure, clean water drops falling against a dark background, I often get photos showing what looks like orbs spinning very rapidly around the outer edges of water drops.
 See my 94 posts labeled “orb centrifuge effect” to see many examples of this phenomenon.

-- When photographing pure, clean water drops falling against a dark background, I often get photos showing what looks like orbs containing inexplicable stripes in their middle.
-See my posts labeled “striped orb near water” to see 40+ examples of this phenomenon, showing hundreds of orb with inexplicable stripes.
+- When photographing pure, clean water drops falling against a dark background, I often get photos showing what looks like orbs containing inexplicable stripes.
+See my posts labeled “striped orb near water” to see 70+ examples of this phenomenon, showing hundreds of orbs with inexplicable stripes.

 - When photographing pure, clean water drops falling against a dark background, I sometimes get photos showing what looks like ring-shaped orbs.
-See my 38 posts labeled “orb rings” to see 27 examples of this phenomenon.
+See my posts labeled “orb ring” to see 60+ examples of this phenomenon.